rajchheda242/CommuniGate_ISL/README.md

 # CommuniGate_ISL

-**Indian Sign Language Recognition System** - A desktop MVP application for recognizing fixed ISL phrases using computer vision.
+**Indian Sign Language Recognition System** - A desktop MVP application for recognizing fixed ISL phrases using temporal sequence recognition.

 ## 📖 Overview

-CommuniGate_ISL is an academic project that uses computer vision and machine learning to recognize **4 fixed Indian Sign Language phrases** through webcam input.
-The application detects hand landmarks using Mediapipe and classifies gestures to output corresponding text with optional text-to-speech.
+CommuniGate_ISL is an academic project that uses **temporal sequence recognition** with LSTM neural networks to recognize **4 fixed Indian Sign Language phrases**.
+The system processes video sequences to understand multi-word phrases where each word has its own sign performed over time.

 ## 🎯 Recognized Phrases